 The TN Khoshoo Memorial Award was instituted in 2004 to honour the world-renowned environmental scientist, Dr Triloki Nath Khoshoo.
 Dr Khoshoo was appointed India’s first Secretary of the Department of Environment, Government of India in 1982.
 He played a significant role in the development of India's environmental policy.

 The TN Khoshoo Memorial Award was started by the Khoshoo Endowment Fund to encourage and promote individuals for outstanding achievements in the field of conservation and sustainable development.
 The award is a peer-level public recognition of excellence in the fields of conservation science, conservation policy and conservation action.
 The Fund is sponsored by Dr Khoshoo’s family and friends, ATREE, the Ford Foundation and the Institute of Rural Research and Development (an initiative of the SM Sehgal Foundation).

 The award consists of a citation and a cash prize of Rs 100,000/- each.
 Apart from recognising outstanding contribution to ecology and environment in India, the award also supports two post-doctoral research programmes in biodiversity.
 Traditionally, a scholar of international standing is invited to deliver the Khoshoo Memorial Lecture after the award ceremonies.
 The award event is organised by ATREE.

-The 10th TN Khoshoo Memorial Award and Lecture will be held on 7 December 2013 at Chinmaya Mission, New Delhi.
+The 10th TN Khoshoo Memorial Award and Lecture was held on 7 December 2013 at Chinmaya Mission, New Delhi.
 Avani, a civil society organization, received this year's trophy.
 His Holiness, the Dalai Lama gave the TN Khoshoo Memorial Lecture.